2/20/2025

 President and Chief Executive Officer

-Great, thank you Francois.
+Great.
+Thank you, Francois.
 As we begin the new year, the logical first question to ask ourselves is, are we in a better position than we were a year ago?
 The answer is a resounding yes.
-Our fourth quarter results are evidence of our progress and we believe there is still more to come.
-As we diligently work on achieving all cost savings and efficiency gains while sustaining our efforts to generate additional revenue, we continue to methodically build the business for the long term and set Supreme X up for continued success.
-Driven by strong sales teams and high quality assets, both our envelope and packaging operations are well positioned in their respective fields.
-In envelopes, our backlogs remain improved.
-We continue to gain traction in the vast U.S. market and our Canadian operations are even more efficient as a result of the Toronto project.
+Our fourth quarter results are evidence of our progress, and we believe there's still more to come.
+As we diligently work on achieving all cost savings and efficiency gains while sustaining our efforts to generate additional revenue, We continue to methodically build the business for the long term and set Supremex up for continued success.
+Driven by strong sales teams and high-quality assets, both our envelope and packaging operations are well-positioned in their respective fields.
+In envelopes, our backlogs remain improved, we continue to gain traction in the vast U.S. market, and our Canadian operations are even more efficient as a result of the Toronto project.
 In packaging, operations are restructured and led by new hands-on management focused on driving cost efficiency and sales growth while outside business fundamentals improve.
-We have a strong balance sheet that will further strengthen once we realize the plan sale and success.
-We continue to progress on this front but will only transact if it is in the best interest of shareholders.
-In closing, after spending the last few quarters launching and driving initiatives to improve the productivity, efficiency and competitiveness of the two businesses, we are now focused on execution and we are confident in our ability to leverage the spade work over the coming quarters.
-We have talented teams that remain motivated to achieve and surpass our lofty objectives and I thank them for their unwavering dedication and support.
+We have a strong balance sheet that will further strengthen once we realize the plan sale and leaseback transaction announced last quarter.
+Acting prudently and responsibly, these things take time, and we continue to progress on this front, but we'll only transact if it is in the best interest of shareholders.
+In closing, after spending the last few quarters launching and driving initiatives to improve the productivity, efficiency, and competitiveness of the two businesses, we are now focused on execution, and we are confident in our ability to leverage the SPADE work over the coming quarters.
+We have talented teams that remain motivated to achieve and surpass our lofty objectives, and I thank them for their unwavering dedication and support.
 This concludes our prepared remarks.
 We are now ready to answer your questions.

 speaker